 Laura studies audio and video-recordings of real-life interactions using an approach called conversation analysis.
 Her work reveals new insights into how people interact in a range of everyday and institutional settings.

 Her primary focus is youth justice, building on Loughborough’s leading work on the ‘Child First’ principle.
 Her research aims to identify effective practices for engaging children in discussions and decision-making within the Youth Justice System, by recording and analysing actual interactions.
 One benefit of producing detailed, empirical understandings of how people relate to one another is the opportunity to develop evidence-based communication resources.
-Her project involves developing and delivering interactive communication training for practitioners and children.
+Her project involves developing and delivering interactive communication training with, and for, practitioners and children.

-Laura has designed and delivered conversation analytic training for doctors in several specialties including neurology and palliative care, focusing on effective and careful ways to invite patients to describe their sensitive experiences and perspectives.
+Laura has designed and delivered conversation analytic training for doctors in neurology and palliative care, focusing on effective and careful ways to invite patients to describe their sensitive experiences and perspectives.
 The training modules Laura designed to deal with “Asking patients about pain” form part of the RealTalk training initiative, adopted by over 400 communication trainers teaching palliative and end-of-life care communication skills across the UK and Channel Islands.
 You can find the training materials here: https://www.realtalktraining.co.uk/ .

 Current Supervision